rtrvrtg/soundboard/README.md

 If you want to manually upload the results to a webserver, simply copy everything in the `build` directory.

+## Use

+Tap buttons to play sounds.
+If it's a looped sound, it'll keep playing until you tap the button again.

+If you touch/click down and then drag up or down, you can either speed the sound up or slow it down.

+If you touch/click down and then drag left or right, you should be able to pan the sound in stereo space.
+(The code's in there, but I haven't yet observed it working.
+Sorry!)

 ## Deployment

 Once build files have been rendered and checked into your local copy,